Tandy 1000: Tandy 1000

 The original Tandy 1000 is a large computer almost the size of the IBM PC, though with a plastic case over an aluminium lower chassis to reduce weight.

 It came standard with one internal 5.25" double-density floppy disk drive, with an additional exposed internal bay usable for the installation of a second 5.25" disk drive (available as a kit from Radio Shack).
 The floppy drives use jumpers to select the drive number instead of the IBM cable twist.
 The standard memory is 128 KB, with the computer accepting up to 640 KB of total memory with the addition of expansion cards.

 MS-DOS 2.11, DeskMate 1.0, and a keyboard with the same layout as the Tandy 2000's are included with the computer.
 Like the PCjr, the Tandy 1000 motherboard does not supply DMA, but unlike that system, it can have DMA added with a memory expansion board.
 While the Tandy 1000 has three XT-compatible expansion slots, early Tandy memory upgrade boards take up two of the slots to get to 640 KB.
 Because the slots are 11 1/2 inches in length instead of the PC's 13 inches, full-length cards do not fit, but reviewers noted that the many built-in hardware features reduce the need for cards.

 A later revision of the original Tandy 1000 model is the Tandy 1000A.
 This revision fixed bugs, scans expansion cards for bootable ROMs, and adds a socket for an Intel 8087 math coprocessor.

 Tandy 1000 HD

 The original Tandy 1000 (and many other models), like most home computers sold at the time, does not have a hard disk drive.
-The Tandy 1000 HD is essentially an original Tandy 1000 with a hard disk option factory installed.
+The Tandy 1000 HD is essentially a Tandy 1000A with a hard disk option factory installed.
 The factory hard disk has a capacity on the order of 10 or 20 MB.